Competency Based Interview

 Please note the use of specifics throughout.
 The interviewer is not looking for what your team did - they are looking for you to demonstrate the core requirements of the role.
 They also need specific details and facts about the tasks and outcomes.
 This serves to make you more focussed and detail orientated while adding the colour that keeps the interviewer engaged.

 How to prepare for a competency-based interview

-Hopefully you will have a job specification which will provide you with some clues for the key characteristics and areas that the role involves.
-Its also a great idea to have an in-depth chat about it with your recruitment specialists - they will know the culture of the organisation and will have a good idea of what is important to them.
+Hopefully, you will have a job specification that will provide you with some clues for the key characteristics and areas that the role involves.
+It's also a great idea to have an in-depth chat about it with your recruitment specialists - they will know the culture of the organisation and will have a good idea of what is important to them.
 Armed with that knowledge, make sure you allow yourself time to think about the job.
 Take your CV and think about the different roles you have completed, the challenges, projects and events you have been involved in, and start writing out some examples you want to use following the STAR method.
-Its a good idea to practice these - your Eden Scott recruiter will be delighted to help you with this and provide input/ feedback.
+It's a good idea to practice these - your Eden Scott recruiter will be delighted to help you with this and provide input/ feedback.

-Hopefully this has removed some of the mystique and fear surrounding competency-based interviews.
+Hopefully, this has removed some of the mystique and fear surrounding competency-based interviews.
 Far from being something to fear, they’re actually a great, focussed, targeted way to demonstrate your successes.
-You can show employers that you take a challenge or problem head on and utilise your skill and ingenuity to solve them.
+You can show employers that you take a challenge or problem head-on and utilise your skill and ingenuity to solve them.
 Interviews can be stressful, so having a firm grip on how to really demonstrate why you are the best person for the job can put you miles ahead of the competition.